-Always remember that discussion guides are supposed to enhance interviews.
-Use methods, formats, and symbols that work for the moderator or whoever else in conducting the research.
+Discussion guides are supposed to enhance interviews.
+Our first tip: use methods, formats, and symbols that work for the moderator or whoever else in conducting the research.
 Going with a full blown script is tempting, particularly if new to interviewing.
 If so, then avoid reading it verbatim: doing so not only ruins the interview’s flow, but can easily alienate the participant.
 After all, no one really appreciates the sensation they are being “talked at” rather than being included in the conversation.
 Dave Kreimer has a particularly useful post on his blog the Qualitative Query.

 Along with formatting, include all pertinent information at the very top of the discussion guide.
 A schedule complete with timetables is particularly useful for busy interviewers.
 First, it provides a quick and easy reference in case answers become overlong.
 Second, it prevents time from running to a close.
 Spell out all elements that the interview will entail, including the objectives, stimulus, and reminders for setup requirements.